Thomas Bampfield

-A devout Presbyterian who was later converted to Sabbatarianism by his older brother Francis Bampfield, he published a number of religious works.
-He died in October 1693.
+A devout Presbyterian who was converted to Sabbatarianism by his older brother Francis Bampfield, he published a number of religious works before this death in October 1693.

 Personal details

-Thomas Bampfield was the eighth son of John Bampfield of Poltimore and his wife Elizabeth, members of the Devon gentry.
-Like most of their contemporaries, he and his brothers supported Parliament during the 1638 to 1651 Wars of the Three Kingdoms, although there is no record of his military service.
+Thomas Bampfield was the eighth son of John Bampfield of Poltimore and his wife Elizabeth.
+Like most of the Devon landed gentry, he and his brothers supported Parliament during the 1638 to 1651 Wars of the Three Kingdoms, although there is no record of his military service.

 His elder brother Sir John Bampfylde, MP for Penryn until his death in 1650, was one of those excluded by Pride's Purge in December 1648.
-Another, Francis Bampfield (1615-1683), was a Seventh Day Baptist, who spent nine years in prison for his religious convictions.
+Another, Francis Bampfield (1615-1683), was a member of the Seventh Day Baptists, who spent nine years in prison for his religious convictions.